Oussamaosman02/php-tuto-old/README.md

 We have added several things :

 - name
-  : to let `$_POST` and `$_GET` read the value when submiting.
+  : to let `$_POST` and `$_GET` read the value when submitting.
 - method
-  : to specify if we want it as POST or GET when submiting (default is GET).
+  : to specify if we want it as POST or GET when submitting (default is GET).
 - action
-  : this will send the data to the specified php file in this atribute ('/' send to the same file).
+  : this will send the data to the specified php file in this attribute ('/' send to the same file).

 Now, if we click in the submit button, we will be redirected to the `profile.php` file, and we will pass to it the data :